-Did you take the Writing Placement Exam?
-The Writing Placement Exam is a prerequisite for College Writing.
-It is NOT a requirement for Basic Writing.
-If you think you took the exam but are still having problems registering, stop by the Writing Program Office in Du Bois 1323.
+Did you complete the Writing Placement questionnaire on OWL?
+If you didn't, that might prevent you from enrolling.
+If you think you completed the placement questionnaire but are still having problems registering, stop by the Writing Program Office in Du Bois 1323.

 How do I see if a writing course from another college/university will count for College Writing?

-What if I didn’t get into a section of College Writing this fall; will I have a problem with my major?
+If I didn’t get into a section of College Writing this fall, will I have a problem with my major?

 No. We recommend taking College Writing within your first three semesters at UMass Amherst.
 It is not a problem if you cannot get the course your first fall on campus, but don’t wait too long because College Writing is a prerequisite to your junior-level writing course in your major.

-YES.
-Unless you have transfer credit or have exempted through the writing placement exam, EVERY student must take College Writing in order to graduate, as it is part of graduation requirements.
+Yes.
+Unless you have transfer credit or have waived the College Writing requirement, every student must take College Writing in order to graduate, as it is part of graduation requirements.

 Can I exempt from the College Writing Requirement?

-You can take the Writing Placement Exam online using OWL.
+You can complete writing placement online using OWL.

 Where can I go for help with a paper?

 Visit the Writing Center in the Learning Commons in the W.E.B.
 Du Bois Library.
 You can make an appointment through their website, but they also accept walk-ins based on availability.
-Check with the Writing Center website or call (413.577.1293) for hours.
+Check the Writing Center website or call 413-577-1293 for hours.